qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 This leads us to the closing of windows.
 When a window is being closed, the `onClosing` handler is invoked.
 Here, the code can choose not to accept the request to close.
 If the document has unsaved changes, we open the `closeWarningDialog` and reject the request to close.

-The `closeWarningDialog` asks the user if the changes should be changed, but the user also has the option to cancel the close operation.
-The cancelling, handeled in `onRejected`, is the easiest case, as we rejected the closing when the dialog was opened.
+The `closeWarningDialog` asks the user if the changes should be saved, but the user also has the option to cancel the close operation.
+The cancelling, handled in `onRejected`, is the easiest case, as we rejected the closing when the dialog was opened.

 When the user does not want to save the changes, i.e. in `onNoClicked`, the `_isDirty` flag is set to `false` and the window is closed again.
-This time around, the `onClosing` will accept the closing as the `_isDirty` is false.
+This time around, the `onClosing` will accept the closure, as `_isDirty` is false.

 Finally, when the user wants to save the changes, we set the `_tryingToClose` flag to true before calling save.
-This leads us to the save - save as logic.
+This leads us to the save/save as logic.

 ```qml
 ApplicationWindow {